estherspiteri/VUSVista/README.md

 - Password: demoUser123
 #### If you don't want this user to be created, please comment out or remove lines 81-83 in `vusvista/services/flask_server/server/__init__.py` before loading the system for the first time!

-### NOTE: If you would like to run the components seperately, i.e. not via docker compose, kindly read the file `README_DEV.md`
 ---

 ## Development Workflow